QutEcoacoustics/audio-analysis/docs/faq.md

 Short answer: computers.

-_AP.exe_ is designed primarily to be used by people that have significant computing expertise.
+_AP.exe_ is designed primarily to be used by people who have significant computing expertise.
 It designed specifically to be used by **other programs** for any real workloads.
 It is not designed to be human friendly.

 We encourage anyone to give it a go--don't be daunted by these docs--but keep in mind the target audience.
 You're in the right ballpark if:

-- If your workload involves thousands of files
+- your workload involves hundreds/thousands of files; or
-- If you need to use a script just to use _AP.exe_
+- you need to use a script just to use _AP.exe_; or
-- If you have more RAM or CPU than you know what to do with
+- you have more RAM or CPU than you know what to do with!

 More than likely if you're stuck we can help 😊.